Carnival of Vinaròs: Calendar

-1st day (Friday): in the Town Hall, Carnival starts by a performance decorated with the Carnival's topic (In 2016 "The Circus") and the "Carnestoltes" presentation ("Carnestoltes" is a huge man made of a wood structure and dressed by a costume suitable with the Carnival's topic).
-Then, the Mayor and the queens open the Carnival's hutts enclosure (Placed in the Fóra Forat Walk where all nights parties take place in, each troupe has a hut where you can go into free and enjoy night parties).
+1st day (Friday): in the Town Hall, Carnival starts with a performance decorated with the Carnival's topic (in 2016 "The Circus") and the "Carnestoltes" presentation ("Carnestoltes" is a wood structure of a man dressed in a costume of the Carnival's topic).
+Then, the mayor and the queens open the Carnival's hut enclosure (placed in the Fóra Forat Walk, with each troupe having a hut).

-2nd day (Saturday): The Queen's Presentation, where they show their fantastic costumes to all the people (Until this day, no-one knows how queen's costumes will be like).
-It's located on the old football pitch (Boverals H street / Football pitch street.
-It's placed in front of the river).
+2nd day (Saturday): The Queen's Presentation, where they show their costumes.
+It's located on the old football pitch (Boverals H Street / Football Pitch Street, in front of the river).

-3rd day (Sunday): Flour's battle and Disguised pets Competition in the Carnival's hutts enclosure (Fóra Forat Walk), placed in the Fóra Forat Walk both.
+3rd day (Sunday): Flour's Battle and Disguised Pets Competition in Fóra Forat Walk, placed in the Fóra Forat Walk both.